garrandall/popular-music-data/tracks/back-to-the-hotel-n2deep.md

 (Is this the room?)
 Aw yeah, that's the right one
 I got the black broad and you got the white one
 So hit the light man, I just might man
-Try an' throw this thing all night an'
+Try and throw this thing all night an'
 Get her so sprung, that she'll drop some mail
 So I can cut turf and hit another hotel